scrabbletank/farhome-rules/rulesdoc.md

 *3rd level*

 - **Casting Time:** 10 AP
-- **Range:** touch
+- **Range:** 5
 - **Duration:** concentration, 1 hour
 - **Damage Type:** Bludgeoning

 You attempt to animate a golem made of plant, wood, stone, or metal no more than 1 tile in size.
 If the object is part of a larger construction (a stone wall, a wooden door, etc.) you add 1 terrible die to your roll as you try to force it free.

-Make a spellcasting roll adding 2 terrible dice, or 4 terrible dice if the material is made of metal.
+Make a spellcasting roll against a terrible die, or 2 terrible dice if the material is made of metal.
 On success you create a golem out of the object.
-The golem has 3 wounds and gains Resistance 1 to a damage type of your choosing: physical, fire, cold, lightning, poison.
-On your turn it can take a move action to move 4 tiles and may make an attack as free actions.
+The golem has 3 wounds, gaining an additional wound for every 2 successes in your roll.
+The golem has Resistance 1 to a damage type of your choosing: physical, fire, cold, lightning, poison.
+Golems made of metal have Resistance 1 to all damage types instead.
+It uses your spellcasting roll for all saving throws and uses 3 superior defense dice for defense rolls.

+On your turn it can take a move action to move 5 tiles and may make an attack as a free action.
 The golem's attack uses your spellcasting roll instead of a normal attack roll.
-The creature deals a wound and wound die of bludgeoning damage on hit, adding a wound die for every size increase.
+The creature deals 1/1 of bludgeoning damage on hit, adding 1/0 for every size increase.
 When the spell ends the golem reverts to inanimate material.
-Golems made of metal have Resistance 1 to all damage types instead.

 Add an enhanced die for every level cast above 3rd.
-At 5th level you may target a 2x2 area creating a golem with 5 wounds, and at 7th a 3x3 area creating a golem with 8 wounds and two attacks per turn.
+At 5th level and above you may target a 2x2 tile area, and at 7th level and above a 3x3 tile area.

 #### Chain Lightning